Piano Maintenance

 Regularly below 20% is BAD, and will cause long-term damage to your piano

-If your piano has recently moved to Colorado, please know that if you do not control your humidity immediately, you can see issues as early as 1 month, and as long as 3 years later.
+If your piano has recently moved to Colorado, especially from a humid climate, please know that if you do not control your humidity immediately, you can see issues as early as 1 month, and as long as 3 years later.

 How Do I Control the Humidity?

-The first thing you should do, is purchase an inexpensive Humidity sensor, and place it on top of your piano/music desk.
+The first thing you should do, is purchase a Hygrometer/Humidity Sensor (we prefer those by Govee), and place it on top of your piano/music desk.

 In the summer, we sometimes still need to humidify!!
 However, the winter is the most important time to pay attention to this.